Fitness cures and opens doors, says SilverSneakers member Regan Lamia. But you have to be willing to step away from your comfort zone.

 Science supports Regan’s hustle: Seniors who volunteer at least once per week are happier than those who don’t, according to research in BMJ Open.
 Lending a hand can make you feel more accomplished and boost the size of your social network, which can help fend off isolation, say the researchers.

 But aside from being a Good Samaritan, Regan also stuffs her schedule with plenty of athletic pursuits.
-You can catch her at a local gym or community center several days per week, where she crushes every yoga class on the schedule.
+You can catch her at either the YMCA in Round Rock or Hutto several days per week, where she crushes every yoga class on the schedule.
 Lately, she’s been itching to find time to join her fit friends in a Monday, Wednesday, or Friday volleyball match, “but I just have too much going on!” she says.
 No kidding.

 Miraculously, we did manage to steal enough time from this busy SilverSneakers member to learn how she stays more active than ever as a senior.
 Here are three of her secrets.